vinayak2709/SwitchOn_Assignment/ReadME.txt

 2.Add MongoDB connection string in the "Mongodb connection config file" 3.Install required packages by requirements.txt (pip install -r requirements.txt) 4.Run the code
-5.Pleade ensure that to see the results show the bottle in the camera.
+5.Please ensure that to see the results show the bottle (anytype for demo) in the camera.

 Thank you.